 ONRT’s mission is to return injured natural resources and the services they provide to the condition that would have existed absent the release of contamination.

 ONRT strives to develop cooperative relationships with responsible parties to achieve a more efficient and effective resolution to resource injuries.
-ONRT also works in partnership with other state and federal agencies to get its job done.
+ONRT also works in partnership with other state and federal agencies to forward its mission.

 Natural resource damage assessment and restoration has many benefits.